Meet dora

 a life time of learning

-She has completed Level I, Level II and Level III teacher training with Baron Baptiste.
-She also studied with and takes inspiration from Shiva Rea, David Swenson, Ana Forest, Brian Kest, Dharma Mittra, Ed Clark, and Simon Park.
-Most recently, Dora has completed Trauma Sensitive Yoga Training with Hala Khouri.
+In 2010, Dora left academia and opened a yoga studio, beginning a much deeper inquiry into mindfulness and the nature of human flourishing.
+She completed Level I, II, and III teacher trainings with Baron Baptiste and studied with teachers including Shiva Rea, David Swenson, Ana Forrest, Bryan Kest, Dharma Mittra, Ed Clark, and Simon Park.
+Most recently, she completed Trauma-Sensitive Yoga training with Hala Khouri.

 Writing on mindfulness